nanoframework/nanoframework.github.io/content/reference-targets/stm32f769i-discovery.md

 ## Connecting and powering the board

 There are two USB ports on the board.
-For firmware flashing and debugging, use the one named "USB ST_LINK"
+For firmware flashing and debugging, use the one named "USB ST_LINK":
 ![image](https://user-images.githubusercontent.com/71982803/132203876-38002367-37d2-49e0-b6c4-d417352cd6a6.png)

-This USB connection will also power the board.
-Alternatively, it supports PoE, so it may be handy when deploying in the field (although you will not be able to upload new program that way). **To enable PoE, install an appropriate jumper on CN3 header**.
+>Note: This USB connection will also power the board.
+Alternatively, it supports PoE, so it may be handy when deploying in the field (although you will not be able to upload new program that way).
+To enable PoE, install an appropriate jumper on CN3 header.

 ## Installing drivers and STM32 Cube Programmer